-The San Francisco 49ers helmet history looks traditional on the outside but in reality the team went through several helmet changes throughout its existence, including a one-day helmet logo.
+The San Francisco 49ers helmet history looks traditional on the outside but in reality, the team went through several helmet changes throughout its existence, including the infamous one-day logo.

-The iconic SF interlocked within an oval is familiar to all NFL fans, but it wasn’t until 1964 did the team decide on and keep a look, a look they nearly abandoned in 1991.
+The iconic SF interlocked within an oval is familiar to all NFL fans, but it wasn’t until 1964 did the team decide on and keep a look, one they nearly abandoned in 1991.

-The 49ers went through four different changes in the 1950s when the old leatherheads were phased out in favor of the plastic shell.
+The 49ers went through four different changes in the 1950s when the NFL phased out the old leatherheads in favor of a plastic shell.
 In the early part of the decade, the team wore white helmets.

 By 1953, white had switched to red.